 If you’d like to find out about our work, learn more about MS, or interview someone with the condition, please do contact our communications team and they will do their best to help with your request.

 Multiple sclerosis is a condition that affects the nerves in the brain and spinal cord.
 It is a lifelong condition, usually diagnosed in people’s 20s and 30s, and can cause a wide variety of symptoms, including eyesight problems, fatigue, balance problems, altered sensations and cognitive issues.
-Over 100,000 people in the UK live with MS and it affects around three times as many women as men.
+130,000 people in the UK live with MS and it affects around three times as many women as men.
 There is a wide range of disease modifying treatments, but there is currently no cure.

 About the MS Trust